skit-ai/tech/_posts/2020-07-21-speaker-diarization.md

 ---

 > This blog post is based on the work done by [Anirudh
-> Dagar](https://github.com/AnirudhDagar) as an intern at Vernacular.ai
+> Dagar](https://github.com/AnirudhDagar) as an intern at Skit.ai

 # Diarization - _Who_ spoke _when_?

 Speaker diarisation (or diarization) is the process of partitioning an input audio stream into homogeneous segments according to the speaker identity.

 > Speaker diarization is the process of recognizing “who spoke when.”

 In an audio conversation with multiple speakers (phone calls, conference calls, dialogs etc.), the Diarization API identifies the speaker at precisely the time they spoke during the conversation.